 - Change in how much or how often you urinate

-- Confusion, weakness in hands and feet, uneven heartbeat, or shortness of breath
+- Confusion, weakness in your hands and feet, uneven heartbeat, trouble breathing

 - Joint pain or swelling